pbs-assess/pacea/README.md

 ```
 options(timeout = 1200)
 ```
 and then try and install again.
-If you get a different error then contact Andy or Travis for help.
+If you get a different error then contact Andy and Travis for help.
+(Once we officially release pacea then we will ensure the installation always works, it may currently occasionally break while we are developing it).

 TODO - rewrite all the following, giving some simple examples and referring to vignettes or Issues.